Chanuth412-pixel/AccessLens/README.md

 Videos and blogs cannot understand the exact problem a user is facing.
 Switching between the government website and a tutorial can cause confusion, mistakes, and session timeouts.

+Many public-service applications also spread one process across several web pages.
+Users must repeatedly move between pages, remember earlier answers, and recover manually if the connection drops.
+AccessLens currently simplifies and fills one page at a time; the planned multi-page experience will combine the fields from every page in a supported process into one unified form that users can complete once.

 ## What AccessLens Does

 AccessLens finds supported forms, such as forms on `gov.lk`, and shows them in a simpler interface in both English and Sinhala.
 It gives help directly on the website, so users do not need separate tutorials.